Wine, hard cider, a bliss-out spa—and juicy, sweet apples

 Another apple specialty?
 Hard apple cider.
 This longtime staple of the area varies with each of the family-farm producers that make up the Hard Cider Trail.
 Many of them offer unique brews, each with up to a dozen varieties on tap.
-North Canyon Cider Mill has been pouring its freshly pressed ciders for nearly four decades (in recent years with the help of a solar-powered cider mill), and Delfino Farms offers a “vintage cider” that’s a blend of Black and Granny Smith apples, as well as a blackberry version.
+North Canyon Cider Mill has been pouring its freshly pressed ciders for nearly four decades (in recent years with the help of a solar-powered cider mill), Hidden Star Camino has 16 craft ciders on tap, and Delfino Farms offers a “vintage cider” that’s a blend of Black and Granny Smith apples, as well as a blackberry version.

-Other local finds include Jack Russell Farm Brewery (try the Farmhouse Ale), a handful of wineries such as Fenton Herriott and Lava Cap, and Time Out Spa, where (by advance reservation) you can get a bliss-out treatment.
-Or simply spread out a picnic blanket at High Hill Ranch, and nibble on oven-warm apple fritters or spread fresh apple butter on crackers—does autumn get much better than this?
+Other local finds include nearly a dozen wineries such as Boeger (celebrating 50 years in 2022), Fenton Herriott and Lava Cap.
+Why not make it a weekend with a stay in the apple orchard at Ponderosa Ridge B&B. Or simply spread out a picnic blanket at High Hill Ranch, and nibble on oven-warm apple fritters or spread fresh apple butter on crackers—does autumn get much better than this?